A Memoir & Critique

 Chapter Ten

+I am going to speak directly to you now.
 You are not a bystander.
 You have been told, implicitly and explicitly, by nearly every cultural message about birth that your role is to wait.
-To drive.
-To hold her hand if she wants it and stay out of the way if she doesn't.
 That is not a role.
 That is an absence wearing the shape of a role.

 Chapter Eleven